Is Snapchat Safe For Kids?

 You Should Stay in the Loop

 Finally, remind your kids that their Snapchat account and other social media accounts are not rights; they’re privileges.
-You should add their Snapchat account to Bark, where we are able to scan public and private Snapchat stories.
+You should add their Snapchat account to where we are able to scan public and private Snapchat stories.
 We can also monitor Snapchat DMs on Android and Amazon devices.
 However Snapchat does not allow external access to DMs on iOS devices.
-We’re working on it!
+We're working on it!

 Additionally, check in with them often, to make sure your kids are following the rules you set forth for the use of social media.
 Make sure there are serious consequences –set out before hand – for instances in which they do not follow the rules.

+So is Snapchat safe for kids?
 Although Snapchat can be a lot of fun for preteens and teens as it gives them a means of keeping in touch with friends, it is vital that your kids learn to use Snapchat appropriately to stay safe.
 The general rules of the internet apply, so be sure to discuss them thoroughly and keep an open and honest dialogue with them about staying safe online.